 Bilal Butt’s research aims to answer questions about how people and wildlife are adapting to changing climates, politics, livelihoods and ecologies in sub-Saharan Africa.

-To bolster a just transition to cleaner, more resilient energy systems, SEAS’ Energy Equity Project released the first standardized national framework for comprehensively measuring and advancing energy equity.
+To bolster a just transition to cleaner, more resilient energy systems, the Energy Equity Project (EEP)—housed at SEAS—released the first standardized national framework for comprehensively measuring and advancing energy equity.

-Jean MacGregor (BS ’67, MS ’71), who has championed sustainability-focused education throughout her career, is passionate about the “importance of ongoing communities tackling the huge adaptive challenges that sustainability presents.”
+Jean MacGregor (BS ’67, MS ’71) has championed sustainability-focused education throughout her career.
+She is passionate about the “importance of ongoing communities tackling the huge adaptive challenges that sustainability presents.”

 Lauren Marshall’s (MLA ’10) passion for trees runs deep, having grown over the course of a lifetime.
-She is now putting that passion to use in the nonprofit sector at the Arbor Day Foundation, where she is senior manager of program innovation.
+Marshall grew up in suburban Washington, D.C., where she first developed her connection to the natural world.